Adri6336/Stegocrypt-GUI/README.md

 Note 2: You'll need to ensure that the image is not compressed when sending it to your recipient.
 Email attachments are usually good for this.

-Note 3: Example picture's password is Securepassword1!
+Note 3: Example picture's password is "Securepassword1!", without the quotation marks